eidophor/eidophor/README.md

 - Business && Computer science.
 Studying both hard to get business implications by using Data and artificial intelligence.
 - Interested in almost everything except that i don't like.(Obviously!)

+## Education
+- Undergraduate student at Sogang University.
+(Mar 2019 - )

+## Awards
+- Winner of Dean's List for the 2020 fall Semester
+- Top 1% awardee for the 2020 fall Semester

 ## Other coding studies
 [![Solved.ac
 프로필](http://mazassumnida.wtf/api/v2/generate_badge?boj=eidophor)](https://solved.ac/eidophor)